Am1r8/Tic-Tac-Toe-V2/README.md

 # The winner<br>

-IF YOU CAN WIN AGAINST THE AI SEND ME THE PICTURE AND I WILL GIVE YOU A PRICE.<br><br>
+IF YOU CAN WIN AGAINST THE AI SEND ME THE PICTURE TO MY INSTAGRAM AND I WILL GIVE YOU A PRICE.<br><br>

 Created By AlPHA With ❤️<br><br>